-I’m an entrepreneur, education advocate, and sophomore at Harvard.
+I’m an entrepreneur, data scientist, and education advocate at Harvard.

-I founded and lead the team at the Project for Better Journalism, a nonprofit working to strengthen student journalism at schools across the country.
-I also manage the Harvard Digital Lab for the Social Sciences, and I serve as a founding director for Sponsr.Us, a nonprofit student initiatives platform.
+I'm a cofounder of Conduit, a platform that helps people reconnect and become closer.
+I also founded and lead the Project for Better Journalism, a nonprofit working to strengthen K-12 student journalism programs, and manage the Harvard Digital Lab for the Social Sciences.
+I also serve on the board of Sponsr.Us, a nonprofit student initiatives platform.

-At Harvard, I’m a bachelors’ candidate for a degree in statistics and government, and a fourth-year masters’ candidate in statistics.
+At Harvard, I’m an accelerated bachelors’ candidate for a degree in statistics, computer science, and government; and a fourth-year masters’ candidate in statistics.
 I also do and facilitate research in the social sciences through our Institute for Quantitative Social Science, and teach computer science with CS50.Previously, I directed product at StratoDem Analytics, a real estate analytics and data science company.
-I led vision, product, and front-end, and headed a team of three.
-I’ve also worked for two years at Teach For America; spent a summer in Houston’s busiest civil court; served as a design mentor for a startup incubator; and campaigned for multiple years as a local campaign organizer.
+I led vision, product, and front-end, heading a team of three.
+I’ve also worked for two years at Teach For America; spent a summer interning in Houston’s busiest civil court; served as a design mentor for a startup incubator; and organized political campaigns for over seven years.
 Many years ago I also created the online academic planner Schooltraq, which has risen in popularity despite its age.

 For the last six years I’ve lived in New England but I was born and raised outside the city of Houston.
 I graduated from Phillips Exeter in 2015.